Pro Pickleball

 by Thomas Shields on

-Sources tell The Dink that tennis' all-time winning doubles team and global ambassadors, Bob and Mike Bryan, are in serious talks to sign a long-term deal with Major League Pickleball (MLP) and the Pro Pickleball Association Tour (PPA Tour).
+Sources tell The Dink that tennis' all-time winning doubles team and global ambassadors, Bob and Mike Bryan, are in serious talks to sign a long-term deal with Major League Pickleball (MLP) and the PPA Tour.
+The Bryan Brothers pickleball story, if it comes to fruition, could be one of the most compelling crossovers in sports history.

 • World #1 doubles team for 438 weeks